Little China (ideology): Korea

-The "Little China" ideology for Korea emerged in the background of Choson-Ming relations.
-The Korean Yangban, the scholar gentry of the Choson Dynasty, regarded the Ming the leader of the Tributary system of China.
-Bongjin Kim notes that "By entering the Ming tributary system, Choson's Confucian elites firmly believed as did their Chinese counterparts that Choson was superior among non-Chinese countries as sojunghwa".
+The "Little China" ideology for Korea emerged in the background of Joseon-Ming relations.
+The Korean Yangban, the scholar gentry of the Joseon dynasty, regarded the Ming the leader of the Tributary system of China.
+Bongjin Kim notes that "By entering the Ming tributary system, Joseon's Confucian elites firmly believed as did their Chinese counterparts that Joseon was superior among non-Chinese countries as sojunghwa".

 In the 17th century, when the Manchu-led Qing dynasty replaced the Han-led Ming dynasty as the ruling dynasty of China proper, the Joseon dynasty believed that the Qing dynasty was unworthy of succeeding the politico-cultural orthodoxy of "China".
 Instead, the Confucianist Joseon dynasty asserted itself as the legitimate heir to the Chinese civilization and termed itself "Little Central Kingdom".

-During the reigns of Choson kings such as Injo of Joseon and Hyojong of Joseon, many Choson officials believed that Choson should support the Southern Ming, the remnants of the Ming Dynasty, against the Qing during the Transition from Ming to Qing.
+During the reigns of Joseon kings such as Injo of Joseon and Hyojong of Joseon, many Joseon officials believed that Joseon should support the Southern Ming, the remnants of the Ming dynasty, against the Qing during the Transition from Ming to Qing.
 These efforts were motivated by the Little China ideology.
-During the reign of the Yongzheng Emperor, the Qing won the loyalty of the Han Chinese gentry, which allowed them to portray the Qing as the legitimate successor of the Ming Dynasty.
-Despite hesitation amongst Choson literati, the incorporation of Chinese literati by the Qing allowed Choson scholars to reconceptualize the Qing Dynasty as the successor to the Ming's Confucian-led order.
+During the reign of the Yongzheng Emperor, the Qing won the loyalty of the Han Chinese gentry, which allowed them to portray the Qing as the legitimate successor of the Ming dynasty.
+Despite hesitation amongst Joseon literati, the incorporation of Chinese literati by the Qing allowed Joseon scholars to reconceptualize the Qing dynasty as the successor to the Ming's Confucian-led order.